Psychology of referral: what really motivates customers to refer a friend

 "More than features, more than benefits, we are driven to become a member in good standing of the tribe.
 We want to be respected by those we aspire to connect with, we want to know what we ought to do to be part of that circle." - Seth Godin

 But there’s a limit.
 Because we’re also inherently scared of rejection.
-If the risk of not receiving a positive response to a social action feels higher than the potential reward, reluctance kicks in.
-We’re more inclined to stay quiet.
+If the risk of not getting a positive response from our social action outweighs the potential reward, our self-preservation kicks in.
+We go into our shells, reluctant, more inclined to stay quiet.

-This same psychological dynamic is at play in referral marketing.
-Recommending a product or service to friends is an act of social belonging, reciprocity and trust.
+And it’s this exact psychological dynamic that’s at play in referral marketing.
+After all, referring a product or service among friends is an act of social belonging, reciprocity and trust.

 Psychological balloons and weights

-On the other side, two key factors decrease the chances of a successful referral: effort required and social risk.
+On the other hand, there are also two factors that can decrease your chances of a successful referral: effort required and social risk.
 We call these psychological weights.
 They trigger uncertainty and doubt in your customers’ minds.

-The more you can inflate the psychological balloons for your customers and lighten the psychological weights, the more likely customers are to refer your brand.
+The more you can inflate the psychological balloons for your customers, while lightening the psychological weights, the more likely they are to refer your brand.